 How to Develop Healthy Boundaries: 8 Powerful Ways

-Learning how to develop healthy boundaries is an investment impacting every area of our lives.
+Learning how to develop healthy boundaries is an investment that impacts every area of our lives.

 Boundaries allow us to function freely within the guides we set for ourselves.

-Understanding how to develop healthy boundaries in relationships is more difficult, especially with people we love.
+Understanding how to develop healthy boundaries in relationships is difficult, especially with people we love.

 The boundary lines in our closest relationships often get blurred and when someone crosses a boundary, it is uncomfortable to speak up.

 Recently I was reminded of healthy boundaries as I walked my dogs.
-My neighbor had painted two bold, white stripes on each side of his driveway.
+My neighbor had painted two bold, white stripes on his driveway.
 It was an unusual look for a driveway, so I paused to examine the stripes and speculate on why the boundaries were added.

 My neighbor said he needed clear, bold boundary lines.
 The boundary lines guided him so he could stay in his driveway and not cross over into his neighbor’s grass.